trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 Describes the relationship between a child and its parent.
 The child is connected to its parent, but the parent is not connected to the child.

-#### Communication protocol coupling

-The client must use communication protocol the server provide, be it REST or grpc.

-#### Authentication coupling

-The client need to authenticate with server according to mechamsim the server uses.

-#### Monolithic, monorepo coupling

-- _Versioning coupling_.
-One problem with so many developers committing to the same code base is that the build is frequently in an unreleasable state.
-Trying to solve this problem by using feature branches can result in lengthy, painful merges.
-Consequently, once a team completes its sprint, a long period of testing and code stabilization follows.
-- _Dependency management coupling_.
-Different modules use the same dependency file (e.g. `package.json`).
-- _IDE coupling_.
-Big code base can slow down the IDE, making developers less productive.
-- _Build coupling_
-- _Deployment coupling_
-- _Startup coupling_.
-Edit-build-run-test loop takes a long time, which badly impact productivity.
-- _Resource coupling_.
-A bug in one module—for example, a memory leak—crashes all instances of the application, one by one.
-Different application modules have conflicting resource requirements.
-The restaurant data, for example, is stored in a large, in-memory database, which is ideally deployed on servers with lots of memory.
-In contrast, the image processing module is CPU intensive and best deployed on servers with lots of CPU.
-If these modules are part of the same application, FTGO must compromise on the server configuration.
-- _Technology coupling_.
-The monolithic architecture makes it difficult to adopt new frameworks and languages.
-It would be extremely expensive and risky to rewrite the entire monolithic application so that it would use a new and presumably better technology.
-Consequently, developers are stuck with the technology choices they made at the start of the project.
-Quite often, they must maintain an application written using an increasingly obsolete technology stack.

-#### Availability coupling (synchronous vs. asynchronous communicaton)

-Services can use synchronous request/response-based communication mechanisms, such as HTTPbased REST or gRPC.
-Alternatively, they can use asynchronous, message-based communication mechanisms such as AMQP or STOMP.

-- _Synchronous_.
-The client expects a timely response from the service and might even block while it waits.
-- _Asynchronous_.
-The client doesn’t block, and the response, if any, isn’t necessarily sent immediately.

-Event-driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
-However, event-architectures are tightly coupled, via event subscriptions and patterns, to the semantics of the underlying event schema and values.

 ## Couplings reduce the benefit from decomposition

 There more couplings, the less benefit we can get from decomposition.